• Home/Contact

 Cove to front bridgedeck 3 layers of 600 double bias.

 Uni Strips to join the hulls to front bridgedeck - 3 layers towards front and 5 at the join.
+3 layers of DB on the join of the two bridgedecks.

 Coosa board got 3 layers - 1 x 600 DB and 2 layers of 400 Uni